di/vladiate/README.rst

       Whether to fail validation if there are fields in the file for which the `Vlad` does not have validators.
 Optional, defaults to `False`.

+  :``ignore_field_order=True``:
+      Whether to fail validation if the field header in the file does not exactly match the names and order of the `Vlad` validators.
+      Optional, defaults to `True`.

   For example:

 .. code:: python